 Kristen facilitates the Youth, Peace and Security Program’s evaluation of the Nurturing Inclusive Community Environment (NICE) Program in New York high schools.
-Kristen has held several different roles at AC4, including Women, Peace, and Security Program at AC4.
+Kristen has held several different roles at AC4, including Women, Peace, and Security Program.
 Previously she coordinated the Sustainable Human Development (SHD) project, and she continues to facilitate collaboration with the Agirre Lehendakaria Center for Social and Political Studies at the University of the Basque Country.
 She is also a core team member of AC4’s Sustainable Peace Mapping Initiative.
 A researcher and educator, Kristen holds an M.A. in International and Comparative Education from Teachers College, Columbia University, where her work focused on issues of peace and human rights and educational inequality.

 Joán Camilo Lopez coordinates the Youth, Peace, and Security Program.
 He previously coordinated the Urban Violence Prevention project in Medellin, Colombia.
 He is currently doing his graduate work at the City University of New York–Graduate Center, where he seeks to write a thesis drawing on his ethnographic work among youth leaders in Medellin.
 Joan is particularly interested in understanding the role of art in youth resistance movements and its relation to the production of historical memory in Colombia.
 Through a materialistic perspective, he seeks to suggest an analysis of how the memory of violence and conflict is being remembered and represented by some of the youth that have experienced violence in all its expressions in the past 30 years in the northwest region of Colombia.